wilsonw13/cs-blogs/blogs/Python Flask.md

 > flask run
 ```

-To turn on debugging mode, which allow you to catch errors in production the environment.
-It also allows the page to update in real time without having to restart the server.
-You just have to save the code and refresh the page.
-To turn on debugging mode, set the `FLASK_DEBUG` environmental variable to `1` before starting the server:
+To turn on debugging mode, set the `FLASK_DEBUG` environmental variable to `1` before starting the server.
+This turns on debug mode which shows a debugger in the browser if an error were to occur.
+It also allows the server to update automatically whenever the code is saved, though a refresh on the webpage is needed.

 ```
 > $env:FLASK_DEBUG = 1